kad5/Hashmap/README.md

 // rehashing for expanding or shrinking works by creating a shallow copy and rehashing from that to a new map reset.
 I understand the shallow copy could affect
 // the memory negatively in larger arrays. since this is only a pracice, i didnt bother figuring changing the array in situ without a shallow copy.
 // maybe later i will
+// the code works and is bug free.

+// on review of other students' code, some optimization can be done; like creating separate logic for handling the linked list and use call backs rather than repeating the same code logic several times, also there are two redundant lines in one of the methods.

-// the code works and is bug free. some optimization can be done, however this version is concise and also easily readable
+// However in general this version is concise and also easily readable, manages all edge cases which some of the other codes don't address.
+A commonly missed edge
+// case was related to collision and linked list implementation.